syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Host a custom control

-You can host other controls such as checkbox, radio button and combobox etc., to a ribbon group using the `ItemTemplate` property of [RibbonItemHost](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonItemHost.html).
+Ribbon allows to host other controls such as checkbox, radio button and combobox etc., in a ribbon group using the `ItemTemplate` property of [RibbonItemHost](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonItemHost.html).

 {% tabs %}
 {% highlight xaml %}